20 Best Things to Do in Nerja (A Local’s Guide)

 If you’re after an adrenaline activity in Nerja, you’ll love taking a quad bike tour through the beautiful countryside.

-These tours are safe and fun, and they make a great day out when you want to do something different than hitting the beach.
+These tours are safe and fun, and they make a great day out when you want to do something different from hitting the beach.

 ๐ This Nerja quad bike tour is perfect for all ages.
 You’ll see scenic landscapes, stop by El Acebuchal (a hidden gem) and have delicious food.